Pages

 [Rapidly changing surface quality did a number on me, making my knee bleed even through the thick layer of mud.]

 [New Mexico unicycle stand.
-Once again, this is not supposed to be possible.]
+Once again, this is not supposed to be physically possible for a unicycle.]

 ["30"]

-[Observing the piles of destruction at the Santa Rita Mines outside Silver City.]
+[Observing the Santa Rita Mines outside Silver City.]

 ["31"]